 - Managing multiple Linked accounts in your organization

-Blended costs can creep up in all sorts of unexpected places.
-More so, when you’re a payer account.
+Blended costs can creep up in all sorts of unexpected places, even more so when you have a payer account.
 The AWS billing console only shows you Blended costs, which makes generating invoices for each Linked account under you.

-Centilytics shows you per account, both the Blended and Unblended costs, at an hourly level granularity.
-This not only gives you a clear window of transparency but also makes managing invoicing that much simpler.
+Centilytics shows you both — Blended and Unblended costs — for each account with an hourly level granularity.
+This not only gives you a transparent view of costs but also makes invoice management that much simpler.
 Centilytics offers valuable insights across customer accounts to ensure easy and accurate billing and invoicing.
-With deeper visibility and more control over AWS environments, MSPs and resellers can be sure they are making better decisions to recognize the true benefits of resource allocation and purchasing, while providing greater value to their end customers.
+With deeper visibility and more control over AWS environments, MSPs and resellers can be sure they are making better decisions to recognize the true benefits of resource allocation and purchasing while providing greater value to their end customers.

-We also have many more features which let you manage your AWS billing more effectively.
-You can start a free trial by going here.
+We have various other features that let you manage your AWS billing more effectively.
+You can start your free trial by clicking here.